Discipline Stack

 Weighted Average Lease Term (WALT) in CRE Analysis

-WALT measures the average remaining lease term across a property or portfolio — how to calculate rent-weighted vs. area-weighted WALT and why it matters.
+WALT measures the average remaining lease term across a property or portfolio.
+Covers rent-weighted vs. area-weighted WALT calculations and why the metric matters.

 What a Rent Roll Tells You About a CRE Property